RexChiu/LHL-chatty-project/README.md

 4. Install dependencies using the `npm install` command inside chatty-client folder
 5. Start the client webpack server using the `npm start` command in chatty-client.
 6. Open a browser to http://localhost:3000

+## Features

+- Real time messages with web sockets
+- Ability to change username
+- Ability to have images inline with text
+- Ability to see the number of online users